-25. Which of the following schools is most anticonsequentialist?
+25. Which of the following schools is most anti-consequentiality?

 - (a) Exclusive positivism

 - (b) Inclusive positivism

-- (c) Critical Legal Theory
+- (c) Critical legal theory

 - (d) Natural law

-- 26. Grundnorm is a concept related to
+26. Grundnorm is a concept related to

 - (a) Karl Savigny

 - (b) Roberta Unger

-- (c) Hans Kelsen
+- (c) Hans kelsen

-- (d) Joseph Raz
+- (d) Joseph Raj

-- 27. Exclusive positivism, or Hard positivism asserts that
+27. Exclusive positivism, or hard positivism asserts that

-- (a) the rules of adjudication are indeterminate

-- (b) secondary rules are legislative (b) such of adjudication has a minimum content - ofmorality - (d) rule of recognition has no element of morality
+- (a) The rules of adjudication are indeterminate - (b) Secondary rules are legislative - (c) Rule of adjudication has a minimum content of morality - (d) Rule of recognition has no element of morality

-28. Which of these is a positivist critique of natural law theory? natural law theory?
+28. Which of these is a positivist critique of natural law theory?

-- (a) Natural law is of divine origin
+(a) Natural law is of divine origin

 - (b) Natural law is unclear

 - (c) Natural law encourages anarchy

 - (d) Natural law is immoral

-- 19 The Delhi High Court in Naz Foundation case supported which of the following relationships between law and morality?
+29. The Delhi High Court in Naz Foundation case supported which of the following relationships between law and morality?

-- (a) Enforcement of public morality is subject to fundamental rights

-- (b) Criminal law can enforce public morality

-- (c) Criminal law must enforce public morality

-- (d) Constitutional morality requires the

-- enforcement of public morality
+- (a) Enforcement of public morality is subject to fundamental rights - (b) Criminal law can enforce public morality - (c) Criminal law must enforce public morality - (d) Constitutional morality requires the enforcement of public morality

-- 30. Which of the following is a compilation of John Austin's lectures?
+30. Which of the following is a compilation of John Austin's lectures?

-- (a) Prerogative of State Explained
+- (a) Prerogative of state explained

-- (b) Province of Jurisprudence Determined
+- (b) Province of Jurisprudence determined

 - (c) Providence of Jurisprudence

-- (d) Provinciality of Law
+- (d) Provinciality of law

-- 31. Which of these is not a source of law?
+31. Which of these is not a source of law?

+- (a) Custom

-- (b) Legislation (a) Custom
+- (b) Legislation

-- (d) Foreign Statute (c) Obiter dicta
+- (c) Obiter dicta

+- (d) Foreign statute

-- 32. Which of these statements is true of Utilitarianism?
+32. Which of these statements is true of utilitarianism?

-- (a) The principle of utility is the criterion of morality

-- (b) There is a divide between public and private domains

-- (c) State can regulate only egregious wrongs (d) Only minimal State is moral
+- (a) The principle of utility is the criterion of morality - (b) There is a divide between public and private domains - (c) State can regulate only egregious wrongs - (d) Only minimal state is moral

-- wer Wendell Holmes' famous "Bad man neory of law" is accepted as valid by
+33. 'Oliver Wendell Holmes' famous 'Bad man theory of law' is accepted as valid by

-- (a) Critical Legal Theory
+- (a) Critical legal theory

-- (b) Critical Race Theory
+- (b) Critical race theory

-- (c) American Legal Realism
+- (c) American legal realism

-- (d) Scandinavian Realism
+- (d) Scandinavian realism

-- 34. Which of the following is not one of Fuller's desiderala?
+34. Which of the following is not one of Fuller's desiderata

-- (a) Minimal Retrospectivity
+- (a) Minimal retrospectively

 - (b) Generality

-- (c) Specificity - (d) Understandability - 35.
-Which of the following is asserted by positivists? - (a) Law should be obeyed because it is enacted by the sovereign - (b) Law enacted by a sovereign is always moral - (c) Law enacted by a sovereign is alw immoral - (d) Obligation to obey law is a separat inquiry unrelated to validity of law
+- (c) Specificity

+- (d) Understandability

+35. Which of the following is asserted by positivists?

+- (a) Law should be obeyed because it is enacted by the sovereign - (b) Law enacted by a sovereign is always moral - (c) Law enacted by a sovereign is always immoral - (d) Obligation to obey law is a separate moral inquiry unrelated to validity of law